hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 	If the optional second network was configured, the overcloud controller IP is the value set for `NeutronPublicInterfaceIP`. -->

-5. From your install system, open a web browser and point to.
+5. From your install system, open a web browser and point to:

 		http://<overcloud_IP>/